Adobe stock forecast for 2026: targets of 420–550 USD and fundamental valuation of ADBE

 Commenting on its record Q1 FY 2025 revenue, Adobe’s management emphasised the significant role of AI-based innovation.
 CEO Shantanu Narayen stated that Adobe’s AI achievements drive creative economic growth.
 In particular, he noted that AI-focused products (Acrobat AI Assistant, Firefly App, and GenStudio) generated over 125.00 million USD in revenue, which is expected to double by the end of the fiscal year 2025.

-Adobe Inc. Q2 FY2025 report
+Adobe Inc. Q2 2025 financial results

 On 12 June, Adobe Inc. released its Q2 fiscal 2025 results for the period ending 30 May.
 Below are its key highlights: